DrPaulBrewer/market-engine/README.md

 *after-trade* -- Fired after *trade-cleanup*

 ##Setting Event Handlers

+In the explanations below, `XMarket` is a variable containing an instance of `MarketEngine`.

     XMarket.on('clear', function(){...})

 specifies function to call when the market data is cleared